 BMW design chief Adrian Van Hooydonk speaks about the upcoming Megacity vehicle coming in 2013, BMW’s first volume production car to use carbon fiber in the structure and panels.
 He says that the car will be attractive but not controversial and will be priced at a premium to the Tata Nanos of the world.

 BMW is the exclusive vehicle partner of the 2012 London Summer Olympic Games and it will be using this position to showcase its Megacity electric cars, in nearly production form.
 The global viewership and exposure of the Olympics presents BMW with a unique opportuity to showcase the Megacity car on a huge global scale.

-The only Megacity car variation shown so far is a carbon fiber passenger cell, 4-seat, rear wheel drive, 100% electric vehicle, with its motor underneath the vehicle floor.
-Future The Megacity line of vehicles is expected to become a sub-brand (perhaps reviving the Isetta nameplate) under the BMW moniker and will likely be on sale in 2013.
+The only Megacity car variation shown so far is a carbon fiber passenger cell, 4-seat, rear wheel drive, 100% electric vehicle, with its motor underneath the … CONTINUED

 The Megacity Vehicle (MCV), due to come onto the market in 2013 will soon be the world’s first volume-produced vehicle with a passenger cell made from carbon fiber.
 The weight savings will allow an offset of the extra 250 to 350 kg of weight typically found in electrically powered vehicles

 Here is the first officially released stunning concept image of the upcoming Megacity vehicle, an all electric “city car.”
 The BMW Megacity is expected to enter production sometime in 2013.
 Pictured here is a 4 seater car powered by a rear mounted electric motor (running on batteries).
 To minimize weight, the Megacity vehicle will feature extensive use of carbon firber reinforced plastics.